 The photos in Chapman's collection show about 130 kiwi neo-nazis, along with various patch designs and some horrendous memes that Chapman seems to have found amusing at the time.
 Please beware - some of this material is not for the squeamish!
 The site is hosted in Russia; if the albums are removed you can access an archived copy (as at 3 April 2019) here.
 We have also made a backup.

 Jarrad Randell-Walsh and his Lost BoysThe Dominion Movement is an interesting study in spin.
 Their leader is Jarred Randell Walsh – pictured here, front of shot.
 It's a rare photo – members of the group almost always wear masks or have their faces blurred.
-Co-founder of the organisation is Johan Wolfe who, like Walsh, paints himself as community-minded nationalist.
+Co-founder of the organisation is Johan Wolfe (not his real name).
+Like Walsh, he paints himself as community-minded nationalist.
 Let's scratch the surface.
 Here is a post taken from Walsh's FaceBook page in which he defends Hitler ("he was not cruel in the least").
 Then there's this photo of Walsh and friend brandishing the nazi "Black Sun" flag – the same symbol Brenton Tarrant had attached to his vest, and which appears in his manifesto (more).
 And, well, can anyone mistake the logo to the left?
 Walsh calls Dominion an "identitarian" group (they partnered with Identity Australia in October 2018).
 This sounds harmless enough until one realises it is the same international movement which Tarrant donated $2500 to in 2018 (more).
 Tarrant's was also associated with the equally innocuous identitarian group "the Lads Society" in Australia.
 And then there's the white power signal being flashed by the young boy behind Walsh in the photo – the same one that Tarrant used in court.
 Don't be fooled by the disingenuous language on their website archived here).
 The Dominion Movement and "Generation Identity" are the fresh young face of white-supremacism – no matter how they try to spin it.

 Kerry Bolton – Putting the Magick back into FascismKerry Bolton was North Island Director of National Front before founding New Force, which later became the Nationalist Workers' Party.
 He was briefly secretary for the NZ Fascist Union before establishing the NZ Workers’ Front, then becoming national secretary of the NZ National Front.
 He left in 2005 to form a group known as The New Right.